MicrosoftDocs/sdk-api/sdk-api-src/content/werapi/nf-werapi-werreportsubmit.md

 </dl>
 </td>
 <td width="60%">
 Spawn another process to submit the report.
 The calling thread is blocked until the function returns.
+(Note: Window messages will be pumped so that UI activity on the calling thread is not blocked.)

 </td>
 </tr>